grrrwaaa/gct753/src/pages/cellular.md

 In 1969, German computer pioneer (and painter) Konrad Zuse published his book [Calculating Space](ftp://ftp.idsia.ch/pub/juergen/zuserechnenderraum.pdf), proposing that the physical laws of the universe are discrete by nature, and that the entire universe is the output of a deterministic computation on a single cellular automaton.
 This became the foundation of the field of study called *digital physics*.
 Zuse's first model is a 3D particle CA.

 ![Zuse's vision of nature](img/zuse.jpg)

+### Asynchronous CA

+Instead of updating all cells at once, update one cell at a time, according to some update policy.
+The same choices can be applied per-block in a block-rule CA.

+- A fixed update policy, such as linear scan or pre-determined path, is orderly, but may introduce artifacts (related to the *double-buffering* pattern).
+- A *probabilistic asynchronous CA* chooses the next active cell according to a random selection (related to the Monte Carlo methods described below).
+- A multi-rate CA (self-clocked) updates each cell according to a clock period that varies from cell to cell.
+The clock period could also be affected by neighbors, to achieve *entrainment* effects.
+- A *mobile CA* chooses a related cell (such as one of the neighbors) of the current active cell as the next active cell.
+So in addition to choosing a new state for the cell, the transition rule must also choose how to move the active cell.
+This could also be partly probabilistic.

+[Langton's Ant](http://en.wikipedia.org/wiki/Langton%27s_ant) is a mobile CA in a 2D, two-state space, with very simple rules:

+- At a white square, turn 90° right, flip the color of the square, move forward one unit
+- At a black square, turn 90° left, flip the color of the square, move forward one unit

+[See the script](https://github.com/grrrwaaa/gct753/blob/master/ca_2D_langtons_ant.lua) in the repo, and the [original video by Christopher Langton](http://www.youtube.com/watch?v=w6XQQhCgq5c), including examples of multiple ants (and music by the Vasulkas).
+Note that Langton's Ant, and other related Turmites, are closely related to the turtle graphics often used for L-systems.

 ### Continuous automata